 If the seller fails to disclose these defects, it can cause significant expenses for the buyer, sometimes long after the deal has closed.

 State and federal law require some specific things to be disclosed to a potential buyer.
 Two of the most common examples of mandatory defect disclosures include lead-based paint and asbestos.
-However, the buyer has a duty to disclose all known defects to the buyer.
+However, the seller has a duty to disclose all known defects to the buyer.

 4. Wire Fraud